-The numbers have been crunched, and in 2014 the live release rate for the entire city of San Francisco reached 91 percent for the second year in a row!
-No other major city has ever saved more than 90 percent of its homeless animals, and it's a goal that San Francisco has been working toward for many years.
-As one of the most progressively humane cities in the world, we're once again paving the way for other areas to achieve similar lifesaving results.
+The numbers have been crunched, and in 2015 the live release rate for the entire city of San Francisco reached 93 percent!
+That's the highest for any major American city!
+2015 saw a decrease in citywide intake of both cats and dogs.
+As one of the most progressively humane cities in the world, we continue to pave the way for other areas to achieve similar lifesaving results.

 For the San Francisco SPCA, our 2014-2015 fiscal year was exciting (July 1, 2014 - June 30, 2015).
 We celebrated more adoptions, more foster pets, more children in our Humane Education programs, more free vaccines given to pets in underserved areas of the city... more of almost everything compared with the previous fiscal year.